steunix/passweaver-api/docs/index.md

   - `google_oauth2`:
     - `enabled`: if true, the login endpoint will accept the token for authenticating with Google OAuth2 token.
 Note that you have to set "GOOGLE_CLIENT_ID" in your environment to your API Key Client ID.
+- `prisma_options`: these settings will be passed to Prisma PGClient creation.
+See [Prisma documentation](https://www.prisma.io/docs/orm/reference/prisma-client-reference#prismaclient) for possible values.

 ## 5. Prepare the database